Myth by Matara (Israel)

 Add to Calendar

-Three characters are registered in the play "Mith" - the widow of the hero of Israel, a doctor who stopped an epidemic of a terrible disease at the cost of his own life, and two journalists, an elderly and a young one.
-But our interpretation adds two more "characters" - the media entering what is happening through a large television screen and the late hero Arik Fanstein himself, through his video letters from the jungle of a Latin American country.
-Thus, the chamber work, which takes place in a single space of the rural house of Ruthie Feinstein, turns into polyphonic action spanning countries and continents.
+Three characters are in the play – the widow of Arik Feinstein, a biologist who discovered in the jungles of South America how to stop a deadly epidemic at the cost of his own life, turning into a mythic figure in Israel; and two journalists, an elderly and a young one.
+Both journalists are convinced that Arik is a false hero whose fame has been artificially propped up by his wife.
+Our interpretation adds two more "characters" - the media, entering the stage through a large television screen, and the late hero himself, through his letters from the jungles.
+Thus, the piece, which takes place in a single room of the rural house of Ruti Feinstein, turns into polyphonic action spanning countries and continents.
 This screen and the tree, woven into the scenic space of the stage, symbolize our past and present, our roots and traditions, and our openness and insecurity in the face of such a changing new world.

-By genre, our performance is a classic melodrama, absolutely chamber format.
+By genre, our performance is in chamber format.
 The duration of the performance is approximately 100 minutes without intermission.

 About The Municipal Theater "Matara"